 Bloody Sunday in Ireland

-Two tragic episodes, testimony to the age-old Anglo-Irish conflict
+Two tragic episodes, testimony to the centuries-old Anglo-Irish conflict

-Tensions between England and Ireland have existed for centuries… and caused dramatic events right up to the 20th century.
-Between territorial wars and political and economic stakes, the United Kingdom has never ceased to impose its presence on Irish soil… Throughout history, this has led to terrible battles, wars and outbursts, pitting Irish independence fighters against British imperialists.
+Tensions between England and Ireland have existed for centuries… and have caused dramatic events up to the 20th century.
+Between territorial wars, political and economic stakes, the United Kingdom has never ceased to impose its presence on Irish soil… Leading throughout history to terrible fights, wars, and outbreaks, with Irish independence opponents clashing with British imperialists.

-Among other things, this gave rise to two infamous moments in Irish history: both known as Bloody Sunday.
+This has given rise to two sadly famous moments in Irish history: both are known as Bloody Sunday.

 The first episode took place in 1920 at the famous Croke Park stadium (where Black and Tans deliberately opened fire on the crowd attending the match).
-The second occurred on January 30, 1972 in Londonderry, when British military troops opened fire on unarmed peace protesters.
+The second occurred on January 30, 1972, in Londonderry: British military troops opened fire on peaceful and unarmed protesters.

-These actions deeply shocked international opinion, and further entrenched entrenched entrenched positions within both camps.
+These actions deeply shocked international opinion and further entrenched the hardened positions within both camps.

 Free Ireland travel guide